Collected Works ✏️ Vancouver

 ❧

 The further back in time we go, and the further afield we roam, the more we’re tempted to go further.
-Not to find something strange and alien, but to test Forster’s notion that writers transcend time and place; to see if they do in fact write in the same room — rather than, say, a condo in 2025, an Indian sedan in 1921, an attic in 1601, and 1001 locations upstream in times past.
+Not to find something strange and alien, but to test Forster’s notion that writers transcend time and place.
+Do they in fact write in the same room — rather than, say, a condo in 2025, an Indian sedan in 1921, an attic in 1601, and 1001 locations upstream in times past?

-While Forster may be correct when he says that writers “work together in the same circular room,” his comments about rivers and time-periods are harder to believe.
+While Forster may be correct when he says that writers “work together in the same circular room,” his comments about rivers and time-periods aren’t so easy to believe.
 One moment he says “we must not contemplate the stream of time” and the next he contemplates the applicability of different time-frames:

 Four thousand, fourteen thousand years might give us pause, but four hundred years is nothing in the life of our race, and does not allow room for any measurable change.